JoostImpink/dba2020/day5/2 endogeneity.md

 `Y = b0 + b1 X + e`

 Where Y is the stock return around the earnings announcement (1 or 2 day return), and X is the earnings surprise (reported EPS - analyst forecast EPS, typically scaled by stock price).
-The coefficient b is the ERC estimate.
+The coefficient b1 is the ERC estimate.

 The ERC is an often used measure as it reflects a dimension of reporting quality.
 (If quality is higher, then reported earnings influence stock prices more.)